 Manually checking your drawings is also helpful in surfacing things that you have already grown accustomed to that need to be factored into your move.

-Always look over the condition that your equipment is in and document it in a safe location.
-Some manufacturers are surprised that some machinery that they have isn’t in the condition that you originally thought.
-It’s best to make any decisions about equipment relocation, refurbishing or abandoning before you move forward with the packing and organizing process.
+Always look over the condition of your equipment and document it in a safe location.
+Some manufacturers are surprised that some machinery that they have isn’t in the condition that they originally thought.
+It’s best to make any decisions about equipment relocation, refurbishing, or abandoning before you move forward with the packing and organizing process.

 One way to improve this process is by giving each item a unique asset tag.
 If you record everything against that tag, you can help your team find the information they need to ensure they’re working with the right machine.
 It’s also helpful in tracking items to make sure they arrive as they should.